 Furthermore, in knowing that a member state may in no way have its membership revoked by this Charter, it compels both the Executive Government of the Union and the state in breach to seek some resolution beyond acts of extreme isolation and provocation.

-While a member state may not be expelled for any reason, a member state retains the absolute right to voluntarily resign from the Union, providing such action is lawful under its charter, that it is supported by two-thirds of the total eligible voting population, free from political intimidation and voting irregularities.
+While a State Member may not be expelled for any reason, a member state retains the absolute right to voluntarily resign from the Union, providing such action is lawful under its charter, that it is supported by two-thirds of the total eligible voting population, free from political intimidation and voting irregularities.